dgryski/go-perfbook/performance.md

 and decompress it on the fly when you need it.

 There's a book available on line covering techniques for reducing the space used by your programs.
-While it was originally written targetting embedded developers, the ideas are applicable for programs on modern hardware dealing with huge amounts of data. http://www.smallmemory.com/
+While it was originally written targeting embedded developers, the ideas are applicable for programs on modern hardware dealing with huge amounts of data. http://www.smallmemory.com/